 And the difficulties speaking…

-- Have occurred for more than one month, not including the first month of school, and are interfering with the student’s life.
+- Have occurred for more than one month, not including the first month of school, and are interfering with your child’s life.

 - Are not better explained by another disorder.